tact-lang/tact-language-server/docs/manual/features/inspections.md

 | ------------------ | ------------ | ------------ | ------------- |
 | `unused-parameter` | Warning      | Code Quality | Not available |

 Identifies function parameters that are declared but never used in the function body.
+Parameters that start with an `_` or are named `_` are ignored.

 **Example**: